-The Associate Chair for Graduate Studies determines the timing of the exam.
+The Director of Graduate Studies determines the timing of the exam.
 Typically the exam is offered once a year in late spring, when most students are eligible to take the exam.
 The comprehensive exam must take place before the end of the spring academic semester.
+All doctoral students taking the exam must take it on the same dates.
+Doctoral cohorts are responsible for sending their preference for timing of the exam to the student services manager and the Director of the Doctoral Program their availability and preference for exam timing by March 31st.
+It is preferable that cohorts consult with each other and send a single email with the preferences and availability of the group.
+If this coordination is not possible, or if there are scheduling challenges within a cohort, students should alert the Student Services Manager, who will help facilitate scheduling.
 During some years, the exam may be offered at a different time of the year, with this timing determined by the Director of Graduate Studies after reviewing the needs of students and faculty availability for exam preparation/grading.